Statcounter

 Awakenings

 The boss, Howard Stanfield, called Chris in for a meeting early in the day.
-What could this be??
+What could this fucking be about??
 Chris wondered.
-He knew it had to be good because he’d worked hard and long hours in the field.
+He felt that it had to be good because he’d worked hard and long hours in the field.

 Months earlier Chris had even left a long overdue vacation on a day’s notice; he raced back from California to New Orleans to assist in news coverage for an impending hurricane bearing down on the Crescent City.